pamigomp/angularjs-template/README.md

 [Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
 The angularjs-template project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

 You will need to enable the integration between Travis and GitHub.
 See the Travis website for more instruction on how to do this.

+## Cloud

+### Heroku

+[Heroku][heroku] is a platform as a service (PaaS) that enables developers to build, deliver, monitor, scale and run applications entirely in the cloud.
+It is supporting several programming languages.

+You will need to enable the integration between Heroku and GitHub.
+See the Heroku website for more instruction on how to do this.

 ## Automation tool